Space Conditioning Systems

 (see the Water Heating Systems page for Heat Pump Water Heaters)

 Heat pumps use only about 1/4 to 1/3 as much electricity as electric resistance heating.
-This is because heat pumps use a refrigeration cycle to squeeze heat out of the air (typically outdoor air).
-In a refrigerator and conventional air conditioner, the heat is rejected, leaving colder air to cool a refrigerator or building.
-With a heat pump, when heat is needed, the refrigeration cycle is reversed: Hot air is 'squeezed' out of the air and provided to heat spaces.
-Cool air is rejected.
-All heat pumps also provide cooling for hot days byy by reversing the refrigeration cycle.
-What happens if the outside air is too cold?
+This is because heat pumps use a refrigeration cycle to squeeze heat out of the outdoor air.
+In both refrigerators and conventional air conditioners, the heat is rejected, leaving colder air to cool a refrigerator or a building.
+With a heat pump, when heat is needed, the refrigeration cycle is reversed: Hot air is 'squeezed' out of the air, collected, and is used to heat homes (and other types of buildings).
+The cool air is rejected.
+All heat pumps also provide cooling for hot days by reversing the refrigeration cycle.
+When heating is needed, what happens if the outside air is very cold?
 Heat pump technology is getting better at squeezing heat out of colder air.
 But some heat pumps, in some cold air conditions, will need to revert to electric resistance heating.
 This is allowed under the energy code, as such conditions are expected to be the exception, not typical, in the operation of a heat pump.
+Consult with manufacturers and heat pump installers as to whether your microclimate conditions will necessitate an electric resistance coil for the heat pump model you are considering.
+You may find that some models will need the coil, and other models that are engineered to work at lower temperatures will not need this feature.

 TYPES OF HEAT PUMPS

-• Package Heat Pumps: These are popular for commercial buildings, where they are placed on a flat roof.
-They can be used for a residence, but they would have to be situated in such a way as to connect to the home ducting system.
-And package heat pumps are often less energy-efficient than "split" heat pumps.
+Package Heat Pumps: These combine the condenser and compressor functions in one box, so they are typically installed outdoors, and typically placed on a flat roof (although they can also be located on the ground).
+Package HP units are especially popular on commercial buildings.
+They can be used for a residence, but would have to be situated in such a way as to connect to the home AC air ducting system.
+Package heat pumps are often less energy-efficient than "split" heat pumps.

-• Split Heat Pumps: These consist of an outdoor unit (condenser unit) and an indoor unit (compressor unit), connected by refrigerant piping.
+Split Heat Pumps: These consist of an outdoor unit (condenser unit) and an indoor unit (compressor unit), connected by refrigerant piping.
 As with conventional home AC systems, the outdoor unit is usually placed on the ground, or on a deck or balcony (although small units may be wall-mounted).
-This heat pump type is available in several configurations, and a range of efficiencies - with the highest efficiency models being significantly more efficient than the minimum efficiency models.
+The indoor unit contains a coil and fan, for heating the building's air.
+This heat pump type is available in several configurations (see Types of Split Heat Pump in next section, below), and come in a range of efficiencies - with the highest efficiency models being significantly more efficient than the minimum efficiency models.
 The energy code minimum heating efficiency varies by system size and power type, but for most applications, the minimum efficiency is 8.2 HSPF.
 High efficiency heat pumps can have HSPFs of 10 or higher.
 As for cooling efficiency, for most applications, the minimum allowed SEER efficiency is 14.0.
 However, there are split heat pumps with SEERs of 21 and higher.
 Note that units with higher SEERs also have higher HSPFs, and vice-versa.

 split heat pump outdoor unit and wall-mounted indoor unit

-2. Above-ceiling indoor unit with register grill in ceiling.
-If conditioning multiple spaces, the outdoor unit could be connected to multiple indoor units (see item 4 below).
+Above-ceiling indoor unit with register grill in ceiling.
+If conditioning multiple spaces, the outdoor unit could be connected to multiple indoor units (see system at item 4 below).
 This design is more expensive than the wall-mount type, but doesn't take up wall space.

-3. Above-ceiling indoor unit connected to ducts.
-This design is close to that of the conventional gas furnace/AC system, in that it is a central system with conditioned air routed to various rooms through ducts to ceiling, wall and/or floor registers.
+Above-ceiling indoor unit connected to ducts.
+This design is close to that of the conventional gas furnace/AC system, in that it is a central system with conditioned air routed to various rooms through ducts mounted above the ceiling (or occasionally below the floor), with air directed to ceiling, wall and/or floor registers.

-• Hydronic Heat Pumps: Hydronic heat pumps generate hot and cold liquid (depending on season) that can be used for "hydronic" heating and cooling, typically using the home's floor system as a 'radiator'.
+Hydronic Heat Pumps: Hydronic heat pumps generate hot and cold liquid (depending on season) that can be used for "hydronic" heating and cooling, typically using the home's floor system as a 'radiator'.
 Some people like heated floors.
 But they add significantly to construction costs, and may result in energy waste if the floor is not carefully insulated.
+Alternatively, the piped fluid could be directed to either radiators or fan coil units.
+Consult with a space conditioning system designer for details about these system choices.

-• Geothermal Heat Pumps: These have significantly increased energy efficiency by exchanging heat with the earth instead of the air.
-Long lengths of refrigerant piping are buried in the earth, where temperatures are more stable than air temperatures in winter and summer.
-However, the installation cost for this type of system is significantly greater than the more typical 'air-to-air' heat pumps.
+Geothermal Heat Pumps: These systems have significantly increased energy efficiency as compared to air-based heat pumps, because they exchange heat with the earth instead of the air.
+The earth maintains a fairly stable temperature as compared to the air, warmer in winter, cooler in summer.
+By burying long lengths of refrigerant piping in the earth, greater energy efficiency is winter and summer is achieved.
+However, the installation cost for this type of system is significantly greater than for the more typical 'air-to-air' heat pumps.

 Note about air conditioners: If you have an old AC system, but are not inclined to change your heating/cooling system to a heat pump, consider upgrading your air conditioner to a high efficiency model.
 Old models may have a SEER rating of 12 or even much lower.
 The current minimum allowed efficiency for new models is 14 SEER.
 The cost of higher efficiency models - SEER 16 or even higher - may not be a lot more.